Skip to main content

 Overview

-Sonoma State University seeks to assist applicants and employees with disabilities by providing reasonable accommodations to qualified individuals in order to support performing the essential functions of the position safely and fully.
+Sonoma State University seeks to assist applicants and employees with disabilities by providing reasonable accommodations to qualified individuals in order to support performing the essential functions of the position fully and safely.
 Applicants and employees are to work with their Health Care Provider to clarify the accommodation request so that additional conversation can continue as part of a Good Faith Interactive Process.
 Please note: a Health Care Provider may include (1) a medical or osteopathic doctor, physician, or surgeon, licensed in CA or in another state or country, who directly treats or supervises the treatment of the applicant or employee; (2) a marriage and family therapist or acupuncturist, licensed in CA or in another state or country, or any other persons who meet the definition of "others capable of providing health care services" under FMLA and its implementing regulations, including podiatrists, dentists, nurse midwives, clinical social workers, physician assistants; (3) a chiropractor, but only as a health care provider limited to treatment consisting of manual manipulation of the spine to correct a subluxation as demonstrated by X-ray to exist.

 Involvement of ADA Specialist

-1. Required Forms
+Required Forms

-2. Interactive Process
+Interactive Process

 Sonoma State University ADA Coordination